HimanshuJikadra015/Chatify/README.md

 # Chatify

-Chatify is a real-time chat application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-It allows users to chat with each other in real-time using Socket.io
+Chatify is a basic real-time chat application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+It allows users to chat with each other in real-time using socket.io with enhanced chat experience with emojis.

 ## Features

+- Register
-- Login/Register
+- Login/Logout
 - Real-time chat functionality
 - Emoji support for enhanced conversations
 - Select/Update avatar for profile personalization
-- Logout

 ## Technologies Used